kylebarron/language-stata/README.md

 Other nice features:

 - Works with unicode identifiers.
 Use unicode anywhere it's legal Stata syntax.
+- Autocomplete for functions with a drop-down help menu.
+(This can be turned off in the settings).
-- Autocomplete for built-in commands and functions, and for your macros as you write them.
+- Autocomplete for commands and macros.
 - Alerts you if your variable name is illegal, i.e. if your variable name is more than 32 chars, starts with a number, or is a reserved name.
 - Alerts you if you have any text other than } on a line ending a foreach/forvalues/if/else command
 - Local macro back tick autocompletion.
 When you write a `, Atom automatically fills in a ' after your cursor